 The Entrepreneur Track

 The Entrepreneur Track is designed for SEP Participants seeking Marijuana Establishment (ME) licensure.
-The track prepares participants to apply for, own, and support an ME.
+This track prepares participants to apply for, own, and operate a licensed cannabis business.

 Courses include, but are not limited, to: